 The Hospice Boutique is located on the corner of E Alamo and S Baylor Streets.
 This thrift shop features clothing for a good cause, raising money for Hospice Brazos Valley.
 It is closed on Sundays.
-If mask-use is important to you, please be aware that the (very nice) staff in this store does not wear masks (before, during or after the state mandate).
-Just a heads up if that is a deciding factor for you.
-I always wear my mask in store with no comments on it.
 There tend to be hidden gems here as far as new clothing and brand names go.
-They also have regular sales including some everything $1 ones.
+They also have regular sales including some everything for $1 ones.

 This spot sells everything from clothes to gourmet foods and unique candies.
 When I need a gift or stocking stuffer this is where I run.
 Their prices are reasonable and you’ll always find something new.
 Great place to grab a treat when the kids were good for the car ride.

 If you’re a native Texan you probably grew up hearing the phrase “Where Texas became Texas.”
 If you’re not, think of it as the Texas version of Plymouth Rock.
 This site is where the Texas Declaration of Independence was signed proclaiming Texas as its own sovereign nation separate from Mexico.
 For historical context, during the Battle of the Alamo the delegates were meeting here and receiving dispatches from San Antonio.

 Today this 293-acre historic site makes a great day trip.
 Located in Washington TX, moments from downtown Brenham, the site includes a Visitors Center, gift shop, Independence Hall, Barrington Living History Farm and Star of the Republic Museum.
 Admission can be purchased in the Visitors Center.